-♦ PHED 1130-Aerobics

-♦ PHED 1170-Basketball
+Practice of fundamentals as well as the various types of play. edit

 ♦ PHED 1180-Bowling

 ♦ PHED 1210-Golf

-♦ PHED 1300-Weight Training
+♦ PHED 1300-Weight Training edit

-♦ PHED 1310-Marksmanship and Firearms Safety
+♦ PHED 1310-Marksmanship and Firearms Safety edit iliber

 ♦ PHED 1320-Racquetball

 ♦ PHED 1330-Softball

-♦ PHED 1340-Tennis
+♦ PHED 1340-Tennis edit hasis

-♦ PHED 1350-Volleyball
+♦ PHED 1350-Volleyball edit

-♦ PHED 1360-Skiing
+♦ PHED 1360-Skiing Ober-

-♦ PHED 1380-Fitness for Living I
+♦ PHED 1380-Fitness for Living I s for bility

-♦ PHED 1390-Fitness for Living II
+♦ PHED 1390-Fitness for Living II edit

-♦ PHED 1400-Fitness for Living III
+♦ PHED 1400-Fitness for Living III sical and

 ♦ PHED 1410-Fitness for Living IV

-♦ PHED 1750-Concept of Wellness
+♦ PHED 1750-Concept of Wellness cupa- ing a

 ♦ PHED 2050-Recreational Hiking

 ♦ PHED 2310-Wilderness Camping

 ♦ PHED 2510-Swimming

 ♦ PHED 2550-Rowing

 PHYSICAL THERAPIST ASSISTANT

 ALL PTA COURSES MUST BE TAKEN IN APPROPRIATE SEQUENCE, AS LISTED IN THE DEGREE CHECKLIST.
 ADMISSION TO THE PTA PROGRAM IS REQUIRED PRIOR TO TAKING ANY PTA COURSES.

 PTA 102-Introduction to Physical Therapy

 PTA 121-Kinesiology

 PTA 141-Patient Care Techniques

-PTA 145-Terminology for Medical Communication
+PTA 145-Terminology for Medical Communication 2 Credits This is a web course that allows the student to use a combination of learning tools to gain a sound background in medical terminology.
+This will allow the student to communicate effectively with other health professionals.